Faltenreich/faltenreich.github.io/imprint.md

 ### [Midjourney](https://midjourney.com)

-Diese Website verwendet künstlich generierte Bilder von Midjourney, einem Dienst von Midjourney, Inc.
+This website uses artificially generated images from Midjourney, a service of Midjourney, Inc.

 > Subject to the above license, you own all Assets you create with the Services.
 >